-The swing pump sends hydraulic fluid out port B on the pump to port B on the motor.
-Hydraulic fluid then flows from port A on the motor to port A on the pump to complete the closedloop circuit.
+The swing pump sends hydraulic fluid out port B on the pump to port B on the motors.
+Hydraulic fluid then flows from port A on the motors to port A on the pump to complete the closed-loop circuit.